Types of Spinal Cord Injury and the Extent of Mobility

 L2 to S5 Paraplegia

-Victims that suffer paraplegia in the L2 to S5 (lower back) region can sometimes stand independently.
+Victims who suffer paraplegia in the L2 to S5 (lower back) region can sometimes stand independently.
 The majority of spinal cord injury victims with injuries at the L2 to S5 will be community ambulators, although knee, ankle and foot orthoses may be necessary.
 Knee-ankle-foot orthoses are braces which address dysfunction at the ankle and knee together.
-Ambulatory devices like crutches, or a cane may also be needed.
-Independent transfers into and out of the car are possible, and the ability to drive independently may be but may need hand controls depending on level of injury.
+Ambulatory devices like crutches or a cane may also be needed.
+Independent transfers into and out of the car are possible, and the ability to drive independently maybe but may need hand controls depending on the level of injury.

 T10-L1 Paraplegia

-Victims that suffer paraplegia in the T10 to L1 regions are able to stand independently with knee-ankle-foot orthoses (KAFOs) or a standing frame.
-Ambulation for exercise may be independent or require some assistance crutches or a walker and KAFOs usually are needed.
+Victims who suffer paraplegia in the T10 to L1 regions are able to stand independently with knee-ankle-foot orthoses (KAFOs) or a standing frame.
+Ambulation for exercise may be independent or require some assistance, crutches, or a walker, and KAFOs are usually needed.
 The primary mode of locomotion remains a manual wheelchair.
-Victims are normally independent for transfers into and out of a car, and are able to drive independently with hand controls.
-Most are independent for bed mobility, independent for all transfers including floor to chair transfers, they are able to propel a manual wheelchair in the community, pop a “wheelie” and ascending curbs.
+Victims are normally independent for transfers into and out of a car and are able to drive independently with hand controls.
+Most are independent for bed mobility, independent for all transfers, including floor-to-chair transfers, they are able to propel a manual wheelchair in the community, pop a “wheelie,” and ascend curbs.

 T1 to T9 Paraplegia